Munfred/derpnews-site/content/posts/stepfather-of-missing-washington-children-is-arrested-after-human-remains-are-found-in-his-tummy.md

 ---
-title: Stepfather of Missing Washington Children Is Arrested After Human Remains Are Found In His Tummy
+title: Stepfather of Missing Idaho Children Is Arrested After Human Remains Are Found In His Tummy
 subtitle: How...
 Olympian?
 category:
   - News